What is Excusitis?

 - Based on the above, determine a logical order for completion.

-2. Create a practical, reasonable plan to complete each activity, and create rules and habits that will support your success.
+2. Create a practical, reasonable plan to complete each activity, and create rules and habits to support your success.

 - Focus on doing the work and building new skills, not a masterpiece.